-Recommended entities:

-State of Louisiana (LDH - OPH & OBH)
+Recommended entities:State of Louisiana (LDH - OPH & OBH)

-- people.
-Continuing communication by detention facility staff to incarcerated people on COVID-19 - Continuing communication by detention facility staff to incarcerated people on COVID-19 conditions, precautions, and exposure.
+- Provide telephonic and confidential access to mental health counseling for all incarcerated people. - Continuing communication by detention facility staff to incarcerated people on COVID-19 conditions, precautions, and exposure.

 #7.
-LDH to work in collaboration with DPS&C to provide real-time, publicly available data on COVID-19 deaths, cases, and facility COVID-19 preparedness and response protocols
+LDH to work in collaboration with DOC to provide real-time, publicly available data on COVID-19 deaths, cases, and facility COVID-19 preparedness and response protocols

-- Create a more comprehensive online dashboard (see e.g., Michigan50) that includes all jails, prisons, and detention centers, numbers of tests administered, positive diagnoses, numbers and locations for hospitalizations, race/age, and medically vulnerable. - As an indicator to measure Recommendation #2: Decarceration or controlled evacuation to enable proper social distancing, we recommend DPS&C collect and track the number of people in the following categories: a) within 90 days of release; b) within 6 months of release; c) within one year of release; d) within two years of release - Develop and require adoption of guidelines on use of personal protective equipment inside facilities and periodically publish information on the purchase and/or manufacturing of PPE, medical and sanitation equipment (see e.g. Illinois). - Collect and track operational capacity (beds, staffing, units/dorms) available for treatment as well as current occupancy levels.
-Capacity levels should be informed by CDC guidelines.
+- Create comprehensive online dashboard (see e.g., Michigan50) that includes at a minimum all jails, prisons, and detention centers, numbers of tests administered, positive diagnoses, numbers and locations for hospitalizations, race/age, and medically vulnerable. - DPS&C should publish the number of people in the following categories: a) within 90 days of release; b) within 6 months of release; c) within one year of release; d) within two years of release - Develop and require adoption of guidelines on use of personal protective equipment inside facilities and periodically publish information on the purchase and/or manufacturing of PPE, medical and sanitation equipment ( see e.g. Illinois). - Collect and publish operational capacity (beds, staffing, units/dorms) available for treatment as well as current occupancy levels.
+Capacity levels should be informed by CDC guidelines, such that, for example, a 125 bed dorm ensuring both social distance and freedom of movement would reduce the number of beds available in that dorm to 18-27 people (depending on distancing employed).